 Testing Services seeks to provide a secure, professional, supervised testing environment to meet individual, University, and community assessment needs.
 Institutional testing is currently offered for the following exams: Reading Proficiency (Pre-THEA), THEA Quick Test, CLEP, HESI and ACT Residual.
 Saturday tests are also held at HBU for SAT and THEA.
-For more information, including test schedules and registration brochures, visit www.hbu.edu/testing.
-Testing Services is located in Hinton 108.
-Contact Testing Coordinator, Brenda Woods at 281-649-3236 or bwoods@hbu.edu/testing.
+For more information, including test schedules, registration process and exam costs, visit www.hbu.edu/testing.
+Testing Services is located in first floor of the Lake House.
+Contact Testing Coordinator, Brenda Woods at 281-649-3236 or bwoods@hbu.edu